sherlockdabe48/my-book-bag/README.md

 npm start
 ```

-The app opens at [http://localhost:3000](http://localhost:3000).
+The app opens at [http://localhost:5173](http://localhost:5173).

 ### Optional: Google Books API key

 Without an API key the app still works but is subject to Google's unauthenticated rate limits.
 To add a key:

 1. Get a key from the [Google Books API console](https://console.developers.google.com/)
-2. Create a `.env` file in the project root:
+2. Add to the existing `.env` file in the project root:

 ```
 REACT_APP_GOOGLE_BOOKS_API_KEY=your_key_here